Mobility After a Spinal Cord Injury

 - Where will the wheelchair be used?
 Indoors only?
 Or indoors and outdoors?

 - How often will I use the wheelchair?
-Occasionally or all the time?
+Sometimes or all the time?

 - Is it easy to travel with?
 Is it light and easy to take apart?